resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Data Collection

-Utilising the position APIs of Yongan, ofo, and Mobike, I made a webpage to put all real-time data together in GeoJSON format.
+Utilizing the position APIs of Yongan, ofo, and Mobike, I made a webpage to put all real-time data together in GeoJSON format.
 Then I used [Leaflet.js](http://leafletjs.com/) to show bike information on map.
 Openning the webpage, it will request your position and return informatio of all available bikes nearby.
 This can be a bike finder or a data collector now.

 [![](/img/in_post/2017/04/3bikes.jpg)](/img/in_post/2017/04/3bikes.jpg)